goldfishdolphin/25DaysOfCode/README.md

 * Day 14 Practiced with hooks in a react native app.
 * Day 15 Practiced Responsive UI with flex in react native app.
 * Day 16 Practiced List, ScrollView & RefreshControl in a react native app.
+* Day 17 Practiced Flat list and Section List in a react native app.